RamziCarter/Python-Log/Log,IAmYourFather.md

 Day 4 Hour 3 (12/6/22)

-Ramzi and Manny Collaborate on python development
+* Ramzi and Manny Collaborate on python development
+* Manny 12/6

 [Learning to code in Python ](https://www.youtube.com/watch?v=IUZTbEaDo0U "This is inspirational")